kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Glitchless.md

 **Sith Academy:**

 *This section has very complicated movement.
 See a video of it [here](https://www.youtube.com/watch?v=fzMREqa531A), but note the video talks to Adrenas at the end because it used an old Yuthura conversation.
-The updated version spams Yuthura and doesn't have to talk to Adrenas at all.*
+The updated version spams the last Yuthura convo and doesn't have to talk to Adrenas at all.*

 - Uthar convenes the students
   - ***Starts "The Way of the Sith"***